Updated: 6 days ago

 Part 2: Install a termite management system around the property

-The price of Part 1 will depending on the product used, size of infestation and the species present.
-But it is the Part 2 of the treatment which is the biggest cost component of a termite job.
+The price of Part 1 will depend on the product used, size of the infestation and the species present.
+But it is Part 2 of the treatment which is the biggest cost component of a termite job.
 Here are some factors that come into play…

 Size of the house – the larger the house the higher the cost (more area to treat)

 Construction type – Is the home on a concrete slab or does it have a sub-floor?
 Homes with a sub-floor have a larger area to treat

 What type of soil is around the home?
 (Poor quality / rocky soils may need to be replaced before applying the soil termiticide)